Supan-Roy/Just-The-Answer/README.md

 4. Try disabling and re-enabling the extension

 ### Equation showing as garbage text in Word
-1. Use "Copy Equation" button for math content
+1. Word intentionally receives a LaTeX text fallback (Word strips KaTeX/MJX HTML)
-2. Paste with "Keep Source Formatting" option
+2. Use "Copy Equation" for math-only capture; use "Copy Main Answer" to keep placement with surrounding text
-3. Avoid pasting with "Merge Formatting" in Word
+3. If you want rich math formatting, paste into Docs/Notion or a LaTeX-aware editor

 ### Extension not working on certain websites
 1. Some AI platforms may have updates that change their HTML structure